Use AI to draft a better email

 Choose the tone

-Review facts, names, dates, attachments, links and any promises or commitments before sending.
+Check facts, names, dates, attachments, links and anything that sounds like a promise or approval.

 Make it sound like you

-Edit anything that feels too formal, too vague or obviously AI-written so the final email reflects your own voice.
+Edit anything that feels too formal, too vague or obviously AI-written.
+The final email should sound natural and suitable for the situation.

 Copy-ready prompt